 Dancing and Costume Contest

-Everyone spends the rest of the night dancing, drinking, and chatting.
-I serve as the designated driver for the group.
+Everyone spent the rest of the night dancing, drinking, and chatting.
+I always serve as the designated driver for the group.
 So, it becomes a long night for me.
-This year, like many in the past, I start cleaning up our table about an hour before the ball ends.
-This way, when it is over, I can just get everyone loaded up and head home.
 Finally, at around 1 am, we got all the drunk nerds into the van.

 Chris and I got up pretty early on Sunday.
 We had a long drive back home and a lot of stuff to do once we got home, so we packed up and headed out around 8:00 am.
 Everyone else was still asleep when we left.

 Luckily, Chris was in good enough condition that he was able to drive most of the way home.
 We stopped on the way to pick up our son.
 He, of course, was not ready to leave grandma’s house.
 We got back to our house around 2:30 pm.

 Mardi Gras is always a fun time.
 We love getting to spend some time with some of our closest friends.
 It’s also funny to see everyone decked out in their costumes.
 It always makes for some good times and fun memories, which is what Mardi Gras is all about!

 If you ever get the chance to experience a Mardi Gras ball, go!
 Until then, check our best family-friendly things to do in Louisiana.
 Happy travels!